webmachinelearning/webnn-samples/style-transfer/README.md

 ## WebNN Fast Style Transfer Example
 Fast neural style transfer is the process of taking the style of one image then applying it to the content of another image.
-This example shows how the ['Fast Style Transfer' models](https://github.com/acerwebai/VangoghCrazyWorld) from Acer in ONNX format may be implememented by using the WebNN API.
+This example shows how the ['Fast Style Transfer' models](https://github.com/acerwebai/VangoghCrazyWorld) from Vangogh Crazy World project in ONNX format may be implememented by using the WebNN API.

 ### Usage